marcelotoledo/spelling_corrector/README.md

 # How to Write a Spelling Corrector

-(Peter Norvig)[http://norvig.com/], Google’s Director of Research, wrote an article explaining how to write a spelling corrector.
+[Peter Norvig](http://norvig.com/), Google’s Director of Research, wrote an article explaining how to write a spelling corrector.
 He wrote using python in 21 lines.
 After this, many people implemented in other languages, I wrote in C to compare the amount of lines and speed.

 I quote some of Norvig’s paragraphs below: